Petite Sirah /

 About 10% however, may be either peloursin or béclan, which, observed in the field,

 with the true syrah.
-A French nurseryman, Dr. François
+Bred and propagated by a French nurseryman, Dr. François

-Durif, trying to breed natural resistance to powdery
+Durif, trying to introduce natural resistance to powdery

-mildew, in the 1870s, propagated the grape and named it after himself.
+mildew in the 1870s, he named the grape after himself.
 The inability

 of durif to produce distinguished, high quality wines in France